 Chicago Bulls vs Cleveland Cavaliers Injury Report

-The Cleveland Cavaliers have four players listed on their injury report: Max Strus, Emoni Bates, JT Thor, and Luke Travers.
-Max Strus is out with a right ankle sprain, Emoni Bates is out with a G League two-way, JT Thor is out with a G League two-way, and Luke Travers is out with a G League two-way.
-Donovan Mitchell is listed as available against the Chicago Bulls.
+Luckily for the Bulls, they have a small injury report with 3 players listed: Lonzo Ball, Adama Sanogo, and DJ Steward.
+Lonzo Ball remains out with his right wrist sprain, Adama Sanogo is probable with a right knee effusion, and DJ Steward is out on a two-way G League contract.

-No one expected it, but the Cleveland Cavaliers currently have a record of 11-0.
-Meanwhile, the Bulls have a record of 4-6.
-The Cavaliers have beaten the Bulls seven out of the last eight games since the 2022-23 NBA season.
+The Cavaliers have five players listed on their injury report: Jarrett Allen, Emoni Bates, Sam Merrill, Evan Mobley, and Max Strus.
+Jarrett Allen is currently listed as probable while dealing with a left lower leg strain, Emoni Bates is listed as out due to his two-way G League contract, Sam Merrill is out due to left ankle soreness, Evan Mobley is listed as probable as he is dealing with an illness, and Max Strus is out with a right ankle sprain.

-The Chicago Bulls and Cleveland Cavaliers face off at 8:00 p.m.
-EST.
+The Chicago Bulls and the Cleveland Cavaliers will face off at 7:30 p.m.
+EST tonight.

 Related Articles